-- 3. Tap 🔽 to confirm and save your changes. - Tap storeturn to the "Water Care" Menu.
-Tap again to return to the Settings Menu. - When the timer expires, a message will appear on the control panel display, Figure 12.6j.
+- 3. Tap to confirm and save your changes. - 4.
+Tap to return to the "Water Care" Menu.
+Tap again to return to the Settings Menu. - 5.
+When the timer expires, a message will appear on the control panel display.
 Follow the previous instructions to reset the timer.
 The filter must be replaced.
-Refer to Section 13.1, page 66, for filter location.
-If you tap "snooze" the message will clear but the error icon A will display and the reminder screen will reappear in 10 days.
+Refer to Section 13.1, page 69, for filter location.
+If you tap "snooze" the message will clear but the error icon will display and the reminder screen will reappear in 10 days.